• Skip to main content

 Answers to Your Most Important Questions about MeRT for Autism Treatment

 Choosing the right treatment for your child with autism can feel overwhelming.
-At the Brain Treatment Center Plano, we use a noninvasive approach called MeRT® that’s shown promising results in improving communication, behavior, and emotional regulation.
-Below, we’ve answered the most common questions families ask when considering MeRT.
+At Brain Treatment Center Plano, we offer a non-invasive, brain-based treatment called MeRT®, a personalized form of EEG-guided rTMS, designed to support healthier brain communication.
+Below, we’ve answered the most common questions families ask when considering MeRT treatment for autism.

 Understanding MeRT for Autism